December 15, 2023

 7. Undershirt

 A base layer is so dang important.
 I have several tank tops that I take with me on all cold weather trips.
 For this trip, it was no different.
 An undershirt is a must when packing for what to wear at the European Christmas markets so it decreases the wind getting to your core body.
-It doesn’t have to be long sleeves, so grab what you have.
-T-shirts, tank tops, wife beaters, anything.
+I’d recommend it to be long sleeves, so if you don’t have any, Quince has a great pack you can buy.
+If you opt for short sleeves, T-shirts, tank tops, wife beaters, anything will do.
 Some of mine are the ones that snap underneath (a bodysuit) and some are a tight-fitting tank.
 They both serve me well on my trips when it’s cold.

 Image